Weight calculation (window)

 • [None].

-The results of the calculation are not rounded.
+The results of the calculation are not rounded off.

 • Default.

-The result of the calculation is rounded according to standard rules, but if the decimal is 0.5, it is rounded to the nearest even integer.
-(This is to avoid systematically getting higher values after rounding.)
+The result of the calculation is rounded in accordance with standard rules, but if the decimal is 0.5, it is rounded to the nearest even integer.
+(This is to ensure that rounding does not systematically result in higher values.)

 • 5.1 kg > 5.0 kg (normal rounding)